Hubert Creekmore: Life and writings

 Creekmore eventually made the decision to move to New York in an effort to further his career.

 During his time in New York he served as an editor, a literary agent for publishing company New Directions, who also published fellow Mississippian Tennessee Williams, an author, a critic, a translator, a librettist, and a poet.
 Not only did he write, he was also quite musical, sometimes playing the piano with singers to entertain his friends at parties, at such parties he was described by one friend as being an avid bourbon drinker.

 Creekmore wrote mainly about the situation of white Mississippians in the grip of religious fundamentalism and of black Mississippians under the strictures of the Jim Crow laws.
 He also wrote about the theme of homosexuality and marriage in the South.
 Most homosexual men in the South chose to marry and keep their sexual preference hidden from the world so that they would not be ostracized by the public.
 Because of the themes which he often chose, he was generally disliked by most Southern readers.

 A few examples of his works are The Fingers of Night and The Welcome.
 In Fingers, Creekmore writes of a southern girl who is dealing with the problems caused by intense religious fervor.
 The Welcome focuses on the problems gay men in the South have when trying to accept their sexuality.

 He was a prolific translator.
 He translated various works from European languages, but most specifically he worked on classical pieces written in Latin.
 His most famous translations include the Satires of Decimus Junius Juvenalis, the Erotic Elegies of Albius Tibullus, and Lyrics of the Middle Ages.
 All of his translations can still be found in print today.

 Death

-On 23 May 1966, Herbert Creekmore died from a heart attack in a taxi while heading for a flight to Spain.
+On 23 May 1966, Hubert Creekmore died from a heart attack in a taxi while heading for a flight to Spain.
 Having few relatives, no children and having lived in New York for so long, his works are scarcely known, even in his native state of Mississippi.